itsstephenm/Online-Learning-Platform/README.md

 - Can Answer Exam Any Time, There Is No Limit On Number Of Attempt.
 - Can View Marks Of Each Attempt Of Each Exam.
 - Question Pattern Is MCQ With 4 Options And 1 Correct Answer.
-- Can Chat With AI To Gain More Information.
+- Can Chat With AI Assistant to help with exam preparation and studying
+- Can Ask AI Questions about specific course topics and content
+- Can View Their AI Usage Analytics to track interactions and topics covered
 ---

 ## HOW TO RUN THIS PROJECT